rezanikfal/Tutorials/Angular-help-LifeCycle.md

 ## Angular Life Cycle Hooks
 The components have their whole lifecycle managed by Angular, from creation to destruction.
 Lifecycle hooks allow us to act in key moments.
+It is called when a value bound to an input has changed
 ## List of hooks
 - ngOnChanges()
   - This method is called once on component’s creation and then __every time__ changes are detected in one of the component’s input properties.You can handle any specific logic in the component based on the received input property.